uoeIDS/IDS_website/content/assessments/project.en.md

 Total                          | 100 pts
 -------------------------------|--------
 Presentation                   | 50 pts
-Report                         | 30 pts
+Report ( * )                       | 40 pts
-Reproducibility and organization | 10 pts
+Reproducibility and organization ( * ) | 10 pts

-Team peer evaluation           | 10 pts
+( * ) These two marks are readjusted using the peer evaluation and the webPA formula.

+First the Report and Reproducibility marks are calculated at the team level.
+The individual mark is then calculated as: `(1-0.30) * (Report + Reproducibility) + 0.30 * individual_webPA_score * (Report + Reproducibility)`, where `0.30` is the webPA weighting (how much it affects the mark multiplicatively, i.e. 30%), and `individual_webPA_score` is calculated by webPA software (see the [worked example](https://webpaproject.lboro.ac.uk/WorkedExample) for further information).s
+Finally, the Presentation mark is added to this score to obtain the final (individual) mark, out of 100.

 ### Criteria